 Schema Therapy in Addiction and Mental Health Treatment

-Schema therapy offers clients the ability to identify the needs that were not properly met as well as learn how to meet those needs in a productive, adaptive manner.
-Addiction is a maladaptive manifestation of an unmet need, and its presence may indicate one or more schemas.
-Because of this, schema focused therapy is an excellent form of treatment for those with substance use disorders.
+Schema therapy gives people the means to find the needs that were not met when they were a kid.
+It also shows people how to meet those needs as an adult.
+For example, addiction may be the result of unmet needs, and it may reveal one or more schemas.
+So, this type of therapy is an excellent form of treatment for those with an addiction.